-East Yorkshire based wireless internet service provider, Quickline Communications is helping local feel more confident in using the internet and the devices needed to access it as they support Get Online Week.
+East Yorkshire based wireless internet service provider, Quickline Communications is helping local people feel more confident in using the internet and the devices needed to access it as they support Get Online Week.

 As the UK’s biggest annual digital inclusion campaign, Get Online Week has been supported at events across the UK; in libraries, village halls, Job centres and more.
 Staff and volunteers have helped people to take their next step toward being a confident, capable and safe user of the internet and to #try1thing.